 Neither of these breeds is a good choice for families who spend a lot of time away from the house, as they’ll want to accompany you on most of your trips away from home.
 You’ll want to supervise both breeds with young children, as even the sweetest examples of either breed can inadvertently knock over or injure kids.

 However, both will usually learn to treat your children as beloved playmates and protect them wherever they go.
-In fact, both breeds often exhibit the mildly troubling tendency to “herd” children and family members to keep them in the same place.
+In fact, both breeds often exhibit a mildly troubling tendency to “herd” children and family members to keep them in the same place.

 Both breeds will prefer to live with big families than with single adults, but this doesn’t mean they can’t excel in such contexts.
 It is just important to ensure that they receive plenty of exercise and attention to keep their minds occupied.
 Bored Shepherds or Malinois are often destructive pets.